Filing of Irish Company Accounts

 Accounts must be annexed to the second and subsequent annual returns.
 The financial year end of those accounts must be no earlier than nine months prior to the date of the annual return.
 To comply with that requirement it may be necessary to change your company’s ARD.

-A checklist on Form B1 (annual return) lists all the documents which are required by law to be attached to the annual return of a limited company.
-These documents include:
+A checklist on Form B1 annual return lists all the documents which are required by law to be attached to the annual return of a limited company.

 - Copy of the balance sheet

 - Copy of the profit and loss account

 The level of information given in filed accounts varies with the size of the company and are prepared as micro, small, medium or large which is determined by employees and turnover.

 The accounts are required by law to be audited and to cover the period, in the case of the first annual return to which accounts are annexed, since the incorporation of the company and in any other case, since the end of the period covered by the accounts annexed to the preceding annual return filed with the CRO, and must be made up to a date not earlier by more than nine months than the date to which the annual return is made up to.